dnafication/event-driven-coffee/README.md

 ### Payment Microservice
 This microservice is responsible for processing payments.
 It exposes the following endpoints:

-- `POST /payment` - Process a payment
+- `POST /payment` - Create a payment for an order
 - `GET /payment/:id` - Get a payment by id
 - `GET /payment?date={today by default}` - Get all payments